 Some call for a one-off machine to perform some automated operation.
 Other initiatives revolve around a complete product launch and commercialization effort to bring an entire machinery line to market.

-There is about a hundred different trajectories in between the two.
-Boston Consulting Group estimates that the industrial machinery industry is roughly $2.5T sector, yet you probably don’t get into this kind of discussion with your in-laws at Thanksgiving dinner.
+There are about a hundred different trajectories between the two.
+Boston Consulting Group estimates that the industrial machinery industry is roughly a $2.5T sector, yet you probably don’t get into this kind of discussion with your in-laws at Thanksgiving dinner.

 1. Bill of Materials (BOM)

 A bill of material (sometimes called an indented bill of materials) is an organized listing of all the subassemblies, components, and other parts associated with a piece of machinery or equipment.
 The BOM is referenced both during manufacture and at the time of service.
 You will find most bills of materials in table or excel format for ease of sorting and filtering.
 The columns include items like part numbers, descriptions, part revisions, the number of parts per level, supplier information (sometimes including prices), and notes.

 Most of today’s CAD software will generate an organized bill of material directly from a model.
 The formatting generated by the CAD software may need to be updated with pricing or other columns to be useful to all parties.
 In some cases, there are ways to customize the outputs so that the CAD software, bill of materials, and ERP can easily synchronize.

 Your BOM is extremely important because it holds all the ingredients and organization that make up the machinery, equipment, or product.
 Some challenges we see often are BOMs that are not complete, not accurate for sourcing, or not up to date with the latest revisions.
 All these problems can cause major issues when it comes time to build the machine.